Certified Spray Coating "CSC" Registry

 - Operate systems and equipment, and product usage, only after receiving proper instruction and demonstrating an ability to do so.

-a. seek to maintain the security of all persons and property associated with their vehicle service activities,
+a. seek to maintain the security of all persons and property associated with their surface coating activities,

 b. remain vigilant and immediately report suspicious, reckless, or illegal activities, and